karthik-d/FungiCLEF-2022-using-Network-Ensembles/README.md

 while the y-axis tracks the frequency of these maximum confidence values.
 - Subsequently, the x-axis point of 5% cumulative frequency is identified (denoted by the red-colored dotted-line above).
 - Multiple points — typically, 2-4 points during experiments — on the left-hand side of this 5% quantile line are chosen as threshold values, and predictions are made based on each of these threshold values.

+> A more detailed and mathematical treatment of the proposed strategy can be found [in our paper](https://ceur-ws.org/Vol-3180/paper-162.pdf)

 ### Conclusions and Future Scope